Rod Walker, MS

-Rod Walker, MS, has developed a diverse research portfolio in his 10+ years working as a biostatistician at KPWHRI.
-His varied interests have led to collaborations in women's health, cancer, aging and geriatrics, pharmacoepidemiology, opioids research, and mental health.
-During his tenure he has served as an analyst for the Statistical Coordinating Center for the National Cancer Institute's Breast Cancer Surveillance Consortium, evaluated the impact of health system initiatives to reduce risk associated with chronic opioid therapy prescribing, and investigated potential associations between different medications classes and a wide range of outcomes such as pneumonia, fall-related injury, and dementia.
+Rod Walker, MS, has developed a diverse research portfolio during his 15+ years as a biostatistician at KPWHRI.
+He has supported research collaborations across a wide range of topic areas including women's health, cancer, aging and geriatrics, physical activity and sedentary behavior, pharmacoepidemiology, opioids, traumatic brain injury, COVID-19, and mental health.
+Activities during his tenure have included serving as an analyst for the Statistical Coordinating Center for the National Cancer Institute's Breast Cancer Surveillance Consortium; evaluating health system initiatives aimed at reducing risks associated with chronic opioid therapy prescribing; and examining associations between various medication classes and outcomes such as pneumonia, fall-related injury, and dementia.
+He has also partnered with researchers in the Mental Health Research Network to leverage electronic health record data for predicting risk of suicide attempt and suicide death.
+These efforts have expanded his knowledge in machine learning, risk prediction, health informatics, and the practical challenges of implementing predictive tools into clinical workflows.

 Survival and longitudinal data analysis; epidemiology; machine learning; two-phase sampling